saiprakash-c/real-sense-lcm-driver/README.md

 1. Connect the realsense device
 2. Run `realsense-viewer` to check if the realsense is connected
 ```
-./realsense-viewer
+realsense-viewer
 ```
 3. Once you know realsense is connected, run `realsense-driver` to publish the messages
 ```
-cd bin
-./realsense-driver
+ ./bin/realsense-driver
 ```
 3. Run `lcm-spy` to check if the messages are getting published
 ```
-./lcm-spy
+./buildjar.sh
+./runspy.sh
 ```
-To subscribe to the message and use it, please refer to the `Receiving LCM Message` section here(https://lcm-proj.github.io/tut_cpp.html)
+To subscribe to the message and use it, please refer to the `Receiving LCM Message` section [here](https://lcm-proj.github.io/tut_cpp.html)

 ## Contact

-If you want to contact me you can reach me at saip@umich.edu
+If you want to contact me, you can reach me at saip@umich.edu